 You Have to Have Faith in Your New Neighborhood

 It’s extremely important that you love the neighborhood you’re moving into.
-Everything from the schools, to the shopping options to your neighbors are all factors you’re going to have to be happy with before you sign the deed.
+Everything from the schools, to the shopping options to your neighbors, are all factors you’re going to have to be happy with before you sign the deed.
 If you’re moving into a transitional neighborhood, you need to have faith the neighborhood is actually going to improve.
 If you feel completely confident in your neighborhood choice, you’ll be able to emotionally weather any storm.

 Don’t Get Sucked in by Budgets You Can’t Afford

-It can be very tempting to go for the house that’s a bit outside of your budget because you’ve fallen in love with it, but you really need to sit down and take a good look at your finances.
-In addition to your monthly mortgage, you have to pay for maintenance, insurance, taxes and all of the other costs that go into home ownership.
+It can be very tempting to go for a house that’s a bit outside of your budget because you’ve fallen in love with it, but you really need to sit down and take a good look at your finances.
+In addition to your monthly mortgage, you have to pay for maintenance, insurance, taxes, and all of the other costs that go into home ownership.
 Don’t put yourself into a situation where you’re struggling to handle those costs.

 Check Out the Neighborhood’s Building Plans Before Moving In

 You’ve all heard those housing horror stories.
 People moved into beautiful homes because they had incredible views.
 Shortly after moving in, those views were soon obstructed by new construction.
-Not only were the homeowners now dealing with the loss of those gorgeous views, but they’re also possibly facing a marked decrease in home values.
-Before you move in, find out from the local council or the homeowners association if there any plans for new buildings or developments in your chosen area.
+Not only were the homeowners now dealing with the loss of those gorgeous views, but they were also possibly facing a marked decrease in home values.
+Before you move in, find out from the local council or the homeowners association if there are any plans for new buildings or developments in your chosen area.

 Keep a Cash Reserve on Hand

-Having a healthy cash reserve on hand is critical as a new homeowner.
+Having a healthy cash reserve on hand is critical for a new homeowner.
 Many new homeowners are caught completely unaware once those first maintenance issues and emergencies start popping up.
 When you’re a renter, you simply call the landlord to fix a leaky faucet or a flooded floor.
 When you’re a homeowner, you have to pay for those repairs yourself.
 Keep a healthy reserve of cash on hand to make sure that you’re not caught off guard.